learnbydoingwithsteven/learnbydoingwithsteven.github.io/README.md

-# Learn By Doing with Steven - Portfolio Website
+# 🌟 Learn By Doing with Steven

+**Professional Portfolio | AI, ML, NLP & RL Projects**

-A professional, minimalist portfolio website showcasing 25 repositories with 1,500+ AI, ML, NLP, and RL applications.
+A dynamic, minimalist portfolio website that automatically showcases **all repositories** from GitHub with real-time data integration.

 ## 🌐 Live Site